curiousest/curiousest.github.io/_posts/2019-09-07-what-Im-looking-for-in-my-next-job.md

 When looking for a new position, I like my goals to be clear to me and available to others.
 This post documents the goals in my transitions.
 Like most goals/values lists, what's excluded is often as notable as what's included.
 At each transition, I have many "wants", but I don't expect to get them all - they're notable factors for my decision-making.

+# 2024

+Growth, community, and AI.

+Early stage company, as an IC that can grow either into management or sales/product-oriented roles.
+I want early stage to have the camaraderie and also to get involved in the industry.
 # 2022

 I'm not actively looking, just projecting that I will want some sort of change by this point in time (either within my current company or to a new one).